VildeBruhn/vildebruhn.github.io/day2/multivar_OU.md

 An __A__ matrix with off-diagonal elements investigates [Granger causality](https://en.wikipedia.org/wiki/Granger_causality) between the two traits/variables ([Granger 1969](https://www.jstor.org/stable/1912791); [Schweder 1970](https://www.cambridge.org/core/journals/journal-of-applied-probability/article/abs/composable-markov-processes/785465016063EBC975689240EDBFE0BA)).
 Simply speaking, we have evidence for Granger causality if observations in one time series is useful for forecasting observations in one or several other time series, which would be the case if one trait affects the optimum that another trait tracks with a lag.
 Multivariate OU models therefore enable us to move beyond interpreting correlations among variables.
 While correlation is a measure of linear dependence between two random variables, the time dimension (i.e., the lag/evolutionary inertia in the tracking of the changing optimum) of the potential relationship between two variables is important in Granger causality.
 And while a correlation is symmetric (the correlation between X and Y is the same as the correlation between Y and X), this is not necessarily the case for Granger causality.
 X can Granger-cause Y, without Y Granger-causing X.

-It is also possible to implement a model where the last trait in the data set evolves as an unbiased random walk which affects the optima for all other traits in the data set.
+It is also possible to implement a model where the last trait in the dataset evolves as an unbiased random walk which affects the optima for all other traits in the data set.
 This model can be fitted by defining `A.matrix = "OUBM"`, which sets the last diagonal element in the __A__ matrix to zero.
 A zero diagonal element in the __A__ matrix means there is no tendency for this trait to evolve towards an optimal value (which is the case for an unbiased random walk).
 Setting `A.matrix = "OUBM"` will automatically define the __R__ matrix to only have diagonal elements (i.e., this option for the __A__ matrix will override how the __R__ matrix is defined by the user).
 The reason for this is that the stochastic changes in the variable evolving as an unbiased random walk will affect the optimum of the other traits, which means the stochastic trait dynamics of the traits evolving according to an OU model should be independent of the changes in the optimum.

 Multivariate OU models can be fitted using two different functions in evoTS.
 The function `fit.multivariate.OU` allows the user to use pre-defined arguments for the __A__ and __R__ matrices to parameterise these matrices.
 The `A.matrix` can either be defined as `“diag”` (panel a) above), `“upper.tri”` (panel b) above), `“lower.tri”` (panel c) above), and `“full”` (panel d) above).
 The default is `“diag”`.
 The `R.matrix` can be defined as `“diag”` or `“symmetric”`.
 The function `fit.multivariate.OU` allows the user to test all (sensible) hypotheses for multivariate data that consists of two traits.